Godrej Enterprises Group

-Godrej Enterprises Group (Including Godrej & Boyce and its affiliates) is an Indian conglomerate headquartered in Mumbai.
+Godrej Enterprises Group is an Indian multinational conglomerate headquartered in Mumbai.
 G&B was founded in 1897 by Ardeshir Godrej and Pirojsha Burjorji Godrej.
 The company is known for developing one of the earliest springless locks and manufacturing refrigerators in India.

 In 2024, the Godrej family restructured its businesses, forming two independent entities: Godrej Enterprises Group and Godrej Industries Group.
 Jamshyd Godrej serves as the Chairperson and Managing Director of GEG, while Nyrika Holkar is the Executive Director.

-GEG operates in over 60 countries across five continents and has business interests in aerospace, defense, energy, security, and consumer durables through its flagship company, Godrej & Boyce, and its affiliates.
+GEG operates in over 60 countries across five continents and has business interests in aerospace, defence, energy, security, and consumer durables through its flagship company, Godrej & Boyce, and its affiliates.
 In 2024, the company introduced a new identity with a purple logo while retaining its cursive signature design.